Two dead, 26 missing as Typhoon Molave slams into Vietnam

 A fishing ban has been in place since Tuesday, while all airports in the area were closed until further notice.

-The typhoon comes on the back of weeks of severe flooding and landslides that have claimed 130 lives and damaged or destroyed more than 310,000 homes, according to the International Federation of Red Cross and Red Crescent Societies (IFRC).

-Close to 1.2 million people were in "severe danger" and in need of relief, the IFRC warned.
+The typhoon comes on the back of weeks of severe flooding and landslides that have claimed 130 lives and damaged or destroyed over 310,000 homes, said the International Federation of Red Cross and Red Crescent Societies.
+Close to 1.2 million people were in "severe danger" and in need of relief, it warned.

-"These relentless storms are yet another example of the devastating impact of climate change," Red Cross spokesman Christopher Rassi said.
+Red Cross spokesman Christopher Rassi said: "These relentless storms are yet another example of the devastating impact of climate change."

-Vietnam is prone to natural disasters in the rainy season between June and November, with central coastal provinces commonly impacted, but the storms have notably worsened in recent years.
+Vietnam is prone to natural disasters in the rainy season between June and November.